 Number Critical Benchmark Requirement Guidance B12.1 The standard shall require that the production site has procedures in place for regular/ongoing cleaning/housekeeping.
 Housekeeping: good housekeeping implies that a workplace is kept in an organized, uncluttered, and hazard-free condition.
 (SOURCE: OSHA) B12.2 The standard shall require that the production site has a traffic management system for controlling motor vehicles and pedestrian movement within the internal production areas and external perimeter of the site.
-B12.3 The standard shall require that access routes (walkways, fork-truck routes, etc.) are clearly marked (i.e., with clearly defined visible lines) and are free from obstruction.
-B12.4 The standard shall require that work in progress areas is clearly marked (i.e., with clearly defined visible lines) and are free from obstruction.
+B12.3 The standard shall require that access routes (walkways, fork-truck routes, etc.) are clearly marked (e.g. with clearly defined visible lines) and are free from obstruction.
+B12.4 The standard shall require that work in progress areas are clearly marked (e.g. with clearly defined visible lines) and are free from obstruction.
 Work in progress: material in the process of manufacture.
 B12.5 The standard shall require that chemicals are clearly marked and are free from obstruction.
-Clearly marked: with sufficient information for safe handling and use.
-B12.6 The standard shall require that equipment used by staff in the department (e.g., brooms,

-Number Critical Benchmark Requirement Guidance thermometers, buckets, etc.) have defined storage locations.
-B12.7 The standard shall require that the audit includes an evaluation of the general housekeeping on-site (cleanness and order), inside and outside.
-B12.8 The standard shall require that all platforms and overhead working areas and rotating equipment at ground level (e.g., drums) have at least a solid metal bar guarding at waist height.
-B12.9 The standard shall require that chemicals within the storage area are adequately stored and labeled: Chemicals are clearly labeled.
-IBCs are not stored more than three units high.
-Incompatible chemicals are not stored together.
-If racking is used, all liquid chemicals are not stored above powder chemicals.
-If racking is used, it is correctly weight labeled and in good condition/fit for purpose.
-Health & safety information is available for workers in the area.
+It clearly marked: sufficient information for safe handling and use.
+B12.6 The standard shall require that equipment used by staff in the department (for example, brooms, thermometers, buckets, etc.) have defined storage locations.
+B12.7 The standard shall require that the audit includes an evaluation of the general housekeeping on-site (cleanness and order) inside and outside.
+B12.8 The standard shall require that all platforms and overhead working areas and rotating equipment at ground level (e.g. drums) have at least a solid metal bar guarding at waist height.
+B12.9 The standard shall require that chemicals within the storage area are adequately stored and labeled: Chemicals are clearly labeled IBCs are not stored more than three units high Incompatible chemicals are not stored together If racking is used, all liquid chemicals are not

+stored above powder chemicals

+If racking is used, it is correctly weight labeled

+and in good condition/fit for purpose

+Health & safety information is available for

+workers in the area